beamaia/Petlove-Backend-Challenge/README-EN.md

 ## 📊 Conceptual model

-The problem was conceptualized with 3 main entities that interect and have relationship with eachother.
+The problem was conceptualized with 3 entities that have relationship with eachother.
 The image down below represents the initial concept.

 ![Conceptual model](docs/conceptual_mode.png)

-With that, it was created 5 tables: Person, Animal, Schedule, AnimalType and ServiceType.
+With that, 5 tables were created: Person, Animal, Schedule, AnimalType and ServiceType.

 ![Table models](docs/model.png)